kwisatzheadache/flight_coding/README.md

 Furthermore, the genotype is automatically started in a process so that it can be accessed quickly, rather than passing it in each function call.

+6/7 - All nodes spawned and assigned pids. yay.
 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed